Adalbert Schneider: Death

 Burkard Freiherr von Müllenheim-Rechberg was monitoring the gunnery intercom, and reports on the last minutes of Schneider's life.
 Schneider reported the heavy and middle guns ready for combat, and gave the order to open fire.
 The first salvo was fired by Rodney at 08:47 followed by King George V at 08:48.
 Schneider fired a partial salvo at Rodney since the Bismarck rear turrets could not fire at the appropriate angle.
 Schneider's aim was good, and he reported the first three salvos as short, on target and over.
 Schneider continued firing at Rodney.
-King George V and a little later Rodney turned to pass Bismarck's port side, a maneuver which Bismarck couldn't counter due to the damaged rudders.
+King George V and a little later Rodney turned to pass Bismarck's port side, a maneuver which Bismarck could not counter due to the damaged rudders.
 Bismarck started oscillating around her center axis which threw Schneider's aim off and necessitated continuous lateral displacement corrections of the guns.
 Bismarck started receiving heavy hits.
 The main gun director was destroyed, then turrets Anton and Bruno malfunctioned.
 Schneider was killed at 09:02 when an 8-inch shell from HMS Norfolk hit his combat position in the main gun director.
-Schneider was posthumously promoted to Senior Commander (Fregattenkapitän) with an effective date of 1 May 1941.
+Schneider was posthumously promoted to Commander (Fregattenkapitän) with an effective date of 1 May 1941.
 However this promotion is not on his personnel file.